PacktPublishing/Containers-for-Developers-Handbook/Chapter7/Readme.md

     external: true
 ```

 You may notice that all secrets and configs are defined as external resources.
-This allows us to create them outside of the stack.
-It is not a good idea to include the secrets’ sensitive content in clear in your compde YAML files.
+This will allow us to create them outside of the stack.
+It is not a good idea to include the secret's sensitive content in clear in your compose YAML files.

 >Important Note
 >
->We haven’t use a netwrok volume because we are using a single node cluster, hence it isn’t needed, but if you plan to deploy more nodes in your cluster you must prepare either a network storage or a cluster wide synchronization solution to ensure the data is available wherever the database component is running.
+>We haven’t used a network volume because we are using a single node cluster here, hence it isn’t needed, but if you plan to deploy more nodes in your cluster you must prepare either a network storage or a cluster wide synchronization solution to ensure the data is available wherever the database component is running.
 Otherwise, your database server won’t be able to start correctly.

 4 - Now we can deploy the compose YAML as a Docker stack:
 ```